briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

             (ORC 4511.19)

-            5. _(5)_ In all cases, if the vehicle is registered in the offender’s name, immobilization of the vehicle involved in the offense for ninety days in accordance with Ohio R.C.
+            5. _(5)_ In all cases, if the vehicle is registered in the offender's name, immobilization of the vehicle involved in the offense for ninety days in accordance with Ohio R.C.
 4503.233 and impoundment of the license plates of that vehicle for ninety days.
             (ORC 4511.193)